-- 4.12 The project is anticipated to be in place for perpetuity. - 4.13 As the project supports the shift from vehicular to active transport modes within Roscommon town, no adverse air quality impacts are predicted during operation in relation to traffic. - 4.14 As described in Chapter 3: Project Description and Site Context, "increased levels of recreational activity beyond the urban centre such that may incur adverse impact within the wider landscape are anticipated to be minimal and, as such, are reasonably excluded from this assessment". - 4.15 Consideration of climate change will form part of the proposals during the detailed design stage.
+- 4.11 The project is anticipated to be in place for perpetuity. - 4.12 As the project supports the shift from vehicular to active transport modes within Roscommon town, no adverse air quality impacts are predicted during operation in relation to traffic. - 4.13 Increased levels of recreational activity beyond the urban centre such that may incur adverse impact within the wider landscape are anticipated to be minimal and, as such, are reasonably excluded from this assessment. - 4.14 The existing site currently has limited areas of grassland and trees, however, the design retains the existing vegetation and trees and includes increased areas of grassland verges, tree planting and ornamental planting which will increase the natural drainage on the Site. - 4.15 Included in the Proposed Development is also 'rain gardens'.
+Rain gardens help to manage rainwater runoff on hard surfaces after heavy downpours.
+The Site has the potential to be more climate resilient as a result of the Proposed development compared to the existing conditions.
+In

+- addition the scheme includes new a new footpath along St Ciarans Road and by improving active travel routes could encourage people to choose more sustainable transport routes in and through the town centre. - 4.16 Consideration of climate change will form part of the proposals during the detailed design stage.
 This will include tree species selection, use of sustainable urban drainage systems, hard landscape materials selection etc.